 6GSymposium Fall – Recap & Highlights

 This webinar is designed to help all those who were unable to attend the whole event, providing an overview of the most significant points, key themes and highlights.
-For a rapid and entertaining digest of the most significant debates and discussions.

 SPEAKERS & MODERATOR